Gestalt Principles in UI Design

 Objects arranged close to each other are perceived as more related than those placed further apart.

-We can use this principle to group similar content, organize content and declutter layout.
-Have sufficient white space to separate different sections, contributing to easy-to-scan layouts.
+We can use this principle to group similar content, organise content, and declutter layout.
+Sufficient white space between sections gives the eye obvious resting points and produces easy-to-scan layouts.

 Objects which look similar to each other are perceptually grouped.
-This resemblance can take the form of shape, color, shading, or other characteristics.
+The resemblance can come from shape, colour, shading, or any other consistent visual treatment.

-Our eyes tend to follow the smoothest path when viewing lines, regardless of how the lines were actually drawn.
+Our eyes tend to follow the smoothest path when viewing lines, regardless of how those lines were actually drawn.

 This is a valuable principle if we want to guide users in a certain flow upon using our application.